-First-of-its-Kind Major in Behavioral Economics, Policy and Organizations
+First-of-its-Kind Major in Behavioral Economics

-Recently, there has been an explosion of interest by government, nonprofit and industry organizations to hire trained behavioral economists.
+There has been an explosion of interest by government, nonprofit and industry organizations to hire trained behavioral economists.
 Governments seek to use behavioral economics to inform public policy and improve the effectiveness of governmental organizations.
 In industry, it is used to position brands, improve the quality of employee savings, retirement and health plan decisions and much more.

-BEPO students will learn from world-class faculty at the institution responsible for pioneering the field; the late Herbert Simon, a Nobel Prize and Turing Award winner and CMU professor, coined the phrase "to explain a more descriptive conception" to describe a more descriptive conception of the limits of human problem-solving ability.
+B.S. in behavioral economics students will learn from world-class faculty at the institution responsible for pioneering the field; the late Herbert Simon, a Nobel Prize and Turing Award winner and CMU professor, coined the phrase "to explain a more descriptive conception" to describe a more descriptive conception of the limits of human problem-solving ability.
 And current CMU Professor George Loewenstein co-founded the field of behavioral economics.

-BEPO complements the Social and Decision Sciences Department's highly sought after Ph.D. program in behavioral decision research, which has alumni working at Facebook, Google, Fidelity Investments, McKinsey & Company, the newly formed Consumer Financial Protection Bureau and a number of nonprofits, startups and consulting firms, and the brand new, also first-of-its-kind Ph.D. in behavioral economics, offered jointly through by the Tepper School of Business.
+The B.S. in behavioral economcis complements the Social and Decision Sciences Department's highly sought after Ph.D. program in behavioral decision research, which has alumni working at Facebook, Google, Fidelity Investments, McKinsey & Company, the newly formed Consumer Financial Protection Bureau and a number of nonprofits, startups and consulting firms, and the brand new, also first-of-its-kind Ph.D. in behavioral economics, offered jointly through by the Tepper School of Business.